COVID-19 Vaccines Print Page

 What are the possible side effects of the vaccines?

-- Side effects were generally considered to be mild or moderate, lasting for only a few days, and were experienced by more people following the second injection.
+- Side effects were generally considered to be mild or moderate, lasting for only a few days, and were experienced by more people following the second injection of mRNA vaccine but the first injection of the AstraZeneca DNA vaccine.

 - The most common side effects were pain at the site of injection, body chills, muscle or joint aches, feeling tired, and feeling feverish, which indicate that the immune system is responding.